tarabobinac/PawnGame/README.md

    If you ever want to remove this network connection, open the program, press "Connect", press the "Pawn Game" under **Port mappings** and press "Remove" then "Update" and close the program.
 Remember that if you do this and you want to play the Pawn Game again, you will have to follow all of the parts of step 3 again except for the downloading.

+   **If for any reason any of these steps do not work, visit the link at the beginning of step 3 and scroll down until you find your problem.
+There you will find various solutions to the issue you are facing.**

 **4. Time to play the game!**